What is an Elevator Pitch?

 Consider the premise of The Laundress, a non-toxic fabric care company founded in 2004 that sold to Unilever for a reported $100 million in 2018:

 Almost no one understands the specialized textile science that underpins The Laundress’ products.
 But almost everyone understands that dry cleaning is expensive and uses harmful chemicals.
-The 90% figure immediately prompts curiosity around how The Laundress will clean your clothes while saving money on dry cleaning and reducing your environmental impact.
+The 90% figure is an attention-grabbing statistic that immediately prompts curiosity around how The Laundress will clean your clothes while saving money on dry cleaning and reducing your environmental impact.

 5. Prepare Several Elevator Pitches for Various Stakeholders